Metropolitan Opera: Internet

-Year-round, online video and audio of hundreds of complete operas and excerpts are available to viewers via Met Player, the Met Opera's own online archive of recorded performances.
-Complete operas and selections are also available on the online music service Rhapsody, and for purchase on iTunes.
+Video and audio recordings of hundreds of complete operas and excerpts are available via Met Opera on Demand, the Met's own online archive of recorded performances.
+The Met Opera on Demand catalog currently holds more than 850 complete performances from the last 90 years, ranging from telecasts to radio broadcasts to recent Live in HD presentations.
+Complete operas and selections are also available to stream on Apple Music and Spotify and for purchase on iTunes.

 The Metropolitan Opera Radio channel on Sirius XM Radio (see above) is available to listeners via the internet in addition to satellite broadcast.

 The Met's official site also provides complete composer and background information, detailed plot summaries, and cast and characters for all current and upcoming opera broadcasts, as well as for every opera broadcast since 2000.
-The Met's online archive database provides links to all Rhapsody, Sirius XM, and Met Player operas, with complete program and cast information.
-The online archive also provides an exhaustive searchable list of every performance and performer in the Metropolitan Opera's history.
+The Met's online archive database provides provides an exhaustive searchable list of every performance and performer in the company's history, along with complete program and cast information.

 COVID-19 pandemic

 When people's movements were heavily restricted in March 2020 due to the COVID-19 pandemic, the Met cancelled the season's remaining performances but live streamed free of charge an opera every day, normally available on paid subscription.
 On September 23, 2020, the Met announced the cancellation of its entire 2020–2021 season.
 The Met reopened in time for the 2021–2022 season, beginning with a concert of Verdi's Requiem to mark the 20th anniversary of 9/11.
 On October 24, 2022, the Met, in conjunction with the NY Philharmonic and Carnegie Hall dropped their masking requirements, the last COVID-related restriction that was still in place.
-This was nearly 3 years since the original start of the pandemic.